So that all people may experience the joy of creating the future

 KUNIHIKO YAZAWA Chair of the Board

 Kunihiko Yazawa is a Tokyo-based artist.
 Born in Shizuoka in 1962.
 Yazawa graduated from the Bunka Fashion College, Tokyo.
 He was an instructor at Bunka Fashion College from 1985 to 1990.
 Yazawa has won numerous awards in various fashion design competitions in Japan.
 He was awarded the Grand Prix in the original textile category in the 1988 International Textile Design Competition.
 From 1989 to 2006 he held the position of adjunct instructor in the spatial design department of the Musashino Art University.
 During this period he was involved in various store display design and stage set design projects.
 Yazawa began his art practice in 1994 and has developed a cross-disciplinary art practice encompassing object-making, art projects, art-based learning program.
-He is also co-founder of experimental art company, White Ship and is currently director of White Ship and 92art Studio.
+He is also co-founder of experimental art company, White Ship and is currently director of White Ship and 9201 Gallery.

 KIMI HASEBE Director